-The Foundation for Anesthesia Education and Research provides research grant funding for anesthesiologists and anesthesiology trainees to gain additional experience in basic science, clinical and translational, health services and education research.
+The Foundation for Anesthesia Education and Research (FAER) provides research grant funding for anesthesiologists and anesthesiology trainees to gain additional experience in basic science, clinical or translational, health services, and education research.
 Current grant funding opportunities include:

-- Mentored Research Training Grants (MRTGs) - o Mentored Research Training Grant Basic Science - Mentored Research Training Grant Clinical or Translational - o Mentored Research Training Grant Health Services Research - Research Fellowship Grant (RFG) - Research in Education Grant (REG) - Transition to Independence Grant (TIG) NEW in 2016!
-Note: TIG eligibility requirements and application information can be found at faer.org/research-grants/transition-to-independence-grant/.
+- Mentored Research Training Grants (MRTGs)

+- Research Fellowship Grant (RFG)

+- Research in Education Grant (REG)

+- Transition to Independence Grant (TIG) Note: TIG grants are accepted on a rolling basis and follow a separate application process.
+Eligibility requirements and application information can be found at TIG.

+- FAER GEMSSTAR Grant (GEMSSTAR) Note: FAER GEMSSTAR grants are accepted on a rolling basis and follow a separate application process.
+Eligibility requirements and application information can be found at GEMSSTAR.